MicrosoftDocs/Viva/Viva/glint/setup/people-science-benchmark-philosophy.md

 At Viva Glint, we believe benchmarks provide useful, level-setting comparisons during an initial survey, but they are not nearly as useful to the organization as internal and trend (historical) comparisons in subsequent surveys.

 - With nearly 10 years of experience with benchmarking, we serve over 1300 global customers from across nearly every industry.
 Most of our customers use common survey questions, thus enabling us to offer global, high-performing, industry, and country benchmark suites using cross-customer data* exclusively.
-- If our customers wish to use benchmarks, we strongly urge the use of our standards: The overall global and high-performance (top 10th & top 25th percentile) benchmarks, which are more robust and aspirational than a custom (e.g., an industry-specific) norm.
+- If our customers wish to use benchmarks, we strongly urge the use of our standards: The overall global and high-performance (top 10th & top 25th percentile) benchmarks, which are more robust and aspirational than a custom (for example, an industry-specific) norm.

 >[!NOTE]
 > Viva Glint’s benchmark database contains benchmarks on more than 200 survey questions derived from survey responses representing 328 million data points over the last 12 months.